 1. Authenticity:

-Trust and Credibility: According to a study by Stackla, 86% of consumers believe authenticity is a critical factor in deciding which brands they like and support.
+Trust and Credibility: According to a study by Stackla, 86% of consumers believe authenticity is critical in deciding which brands they like and support.
 When consumers see UGC, they often perceive it as more trustworthy because it comes from real people.

 For example, clothing brand REI saw a 26% increase in engagement on Instagram after encouraging customers to share their outdoor adventure photos.
 The authenticity of these posts resonated with their audience and increased trust in the brand.